rbrt-weiler/xmc-nbi-vlanlister-go/README.md

   -nohttps
     	Use HTTP instead of HTTPS
   -outfile string
-    	File to write CSV data to
+    	File to write CSV/XLSX data to
+  -outxlsx
+    	Write XLSX instead of CSV
   -path string
     	Path where XMC is reachable
   -port uint